My NTS

 Pagan Altar has been played on NTS shows including Forever to Whatever, with Judgement Of The Dead first played on 2 April 2017.

-Their gigs were characterised by moody, epic and heavy music interpreted with highly visual stage aspect which accented their interest for occult themes.
-Pagan Altar's only release from that era was independent, self-released, self-titled cassette which was in later years bootlegged.
-It was finally officially re-released on Oracle Records in 1998 and titled Volume 1.
-Despite no label interest in the late 70's and early 80's, the timelessness of their music ultimately prevailed as doom-obsessed metalheads kept Pagan Altar's music alive over two and a half decades.
-Mid-first decade of the 21st century, the group had reformed to re-record an album of material written, but never released during their original tenure as a band.
-That album, Lords of Hypocrisy, has been met with an incredible reception from fans of doom both old and new, this was followed by a third full length, named Mythical and Magical.
+Their gigs were characterized by moody, epic, and heavy music interpreted with a highly visual stage aspect that accentuated their interest in occult themes.
+Pagan Altar's only release from that era was an independent, self-released, self-titled cassette, which was later bootlegged.
+It was finally officially re-released by Oracle Records in 1998 and titled Volume 1.
+Despite no label interest in the late '70s and early '80s, the timelessness of their music ultimately prevailed, as doom-obsessed metalheads kept Pagan Altar's music alive for over two and a half decades.

-Pagan Altar took back to the road after five years of silence, to record the new album Never Quite Dead, and played gigs worldwide to the band's loyal and ever increasing fanbase with new members behind Alan and Terry to form the backbone of the bonecrunching Pagan Altar live sound.
-Joining them on bass is William Gallagher, Vince Hempstead on guitars, and Dean Alexander on drums.
-Behind the Cloak, an exceedingly more detailed and painstaking account of Pagan Altar history than this may be read at the band's website
+In the mid-first decade of the 21st century, the group reformed to re-record an album of material written but never released during their original tenure as a band.
+That album, Lords of Hypocrisy, has received an incredible reception from fans of doom, both old and new, and this was followed by a third full-length named Mythical and Magical.
+Pagan Altar returned to the road after five years of silence to record the new album Never Quite Dead and played gigs worldwide for the band's loyal and ever-increasing fanbase, with new members behind Alan and Terry forming the backbone of the bone-crunching Pagan Altar live sound.
+Joining them on bass is William Gallagher, with Vince Hempstead on guitars and Dean Alexander on drums.
+Behind the Cloak, an even more detailed and painstaking account of Pagan Altar's history can be found on the band's website.

 read more